rhynas/arepaLogger/README.md

 # Arepa Logger

 ## Synopsis
-Arepa logger is a restaurant app that let user input the names of the Arepas they'd like to eat.
+Arepa logger is a restaurant app that let users input the names of the Arepas they'd like to eat.
 Whenever a user submits an Arepa's name, the app display the arepa's name on the left side of the page -- waiting to be devoured.
 The app stores every arepa in a mySQL database wheather is devoured or not.

-* For a demo of this application see:
+* For a demo of this application:
+	* open the terminal/console and type node server.js
+	* open your browser and type http://localhost:3000/
+	* enjoy....

 ***
 ### Author